ramajeevithan/gender_reveal/README.md

 # Gender Reveal Voting App

-This is a web application for hosting an interactive gender reveal event where participants can vote on the baby's gender and the actual gender is revealed with an exciting countdown.
+This is a web application for hosting an interactive gender reveal event where participants can vote on the baby's gender and the actual gender is revealed with an exciting countdown and animation.

 ## Features

 - User voting page for participants to cast their votes
 - Admin control panel for managing the voting process
+- Dedicated statistics page for displaying live results
-- Real-time vote tracking
+- Real-time vote tracking with percentages
 - One vote per user restriction
+- Enhanced countdown with alternating boy/girl animation
-- Exciting countdown and reveal animation
+- 3D reveal animation with confetti effects
+- Gender-specific colors and heart emojis
 - Firebase integration for real-time data synchronization

 ## Setup Instructions